Let’s get started on this Racket NX Review.

-Racket NX is developed by One Hamsa.
 Racket NX is available on Steam VR, Viveport, Oculus Rift, and Oculus Quest 2.

-Racket NX Gameplay Review
+Racket NX Review Gameplay

 The goal of the game is simple.
 Hit all the targets on the walls before time runs out.

 You are transported to a huge, futuristic, space dome.
 Planets loom in the background.
-Even how the dome forms around you is an experience of spacey high techness.
+Even how the dome forms around you is an experience of spacey high-techness.

 The game itself has a detailed tutorial that walks you through the various things you can do and techniques.
-There is a little bit of a learning curve here, as the force ball pinball-like movement is not as simple as “hit ball against the wall”.
+There is a little bit of a learning curve here, as the force ball “pinball-like” movement is not as simple as “hit ball against the wall”.
 The physics of the game is not as perfect as something like Eleven Table Tennis, but you can grasp them soon enough.

 You don’t move around from your stationary spot in this game, but you DO spin 360 degrees around.
-Hitting the ball north, then south, then east to try and get all the targets on the walls.
+Hit the ball north, then south, then east to try and get all the targets on the walls.
 This means you don’t need a large play area, but you WILL need an area that you can fully 360 spin around in.

 There is a solo campaign mode that slowly increased in difficulty.
 Targets will be farther apart, or they will add more bumpers to knock your ball away.
 There are lots of hazards and buffs that will be added like time increase and decrease spots.